 Research carried out by the American change and leadership guru John Kotter has proved that major change efforts unfortunately do not always have the desired outcome.

-He found that there is only a 30% chance of success.
+He found out that there is only a 30% chance of organisational change success.
 This is why organizations implement changes unsuccessfully and fail to achieve the intended result.

 By following this step plan organizations can avoid failure and become adept at implementing change.